anyone2/IndigoPlugin-Voice-Monkey/README.md

 - In Indigo, under Plugins -> Reload Libraries and Attachments
 - In Indigo, under Plugins -> Voice Monkey -> Reload

-In the log, the plugin "should" now indicate the alexa_remote_control module was imported.
+In the Indigo log, the plugin "should" now indicate the alexa_remote_control module was imported.

     Starting plugin "Voice Monkey 2022.1.0" (pid 25946) Voice Monkey                    alexa_remote_control was imported